api3dao/vitepress-docs/docs/reference/oev-network/searchers/submit-bids.md

 ## Checking Bid Status and Listening for Awarded Bids

-Searchers can check the status of their bids by quering the bidId.
+Searchers can check the status of their bids by quering the bid ID.

 ```javascript
 const awardedTransaction = await new Promise(async (resolve, reject) => {